What Human Food Can Dogs Eat: “Can Dogs Eat” People Foods?

 Yes, dogs can eat white rice.
 It is packed with highly digestible carbohydrates, which the dog’s body converts into sugar, providing instant energy.
 White rice also contains fiber and iron, for making hemoglobin, the molecule responsible for carrying oxygen in red blood cells.
 White rice also contains vitamin D to help regulate phosphorus and calcium levels.

 Although it is safe to feed rice as a part of a dog’s diet, keep in mind that rice is starchy and could cause high blood sugar, which could be a problem for diabetic dogs.
 However, white rice is the ideal solution for gluten-intolerant dogs.
 Furthermore, white rice is the go-to food for dogs with stomach problems.
-Diarrhea in dogs can lead to dehydration quickly, which is life threatening.
+Diarrhea in dogs can lead to dehydration quickly, which is life-threatening.
 Boiled or steamed white rice without seasoning, butter or other additives except boiled chicken breast makes the bland meal necessary to settle upset stomachs.
 For this purpose, the ratio is one-third shredded chicken breast and two-thirds white rice.

-When feeding a dog white rice as an extra or a treat, limit the portions to a teaspoon of rice for a Papillon or other toy breed, one tablespoon of rice for a medium-sized dog like a Border Collie, half-a cup for large dogs like Airedale Terriers, and a full cup for giant breeds like Newfoundlands or Bull Mastiffs.
+When feeding a dog white rice as an extra or a treat, limit the portions to a teaspoon of rice for a Papillon or other toy breed, one tablespoon of rice for a medium-sized dog like a Border Collie, half-a-cup for large dogs like Airedale Terriers, and a full cup for giant breeds like Newfoundlands or Bull Mastiffs.

 Can Dogs Eat Apples?

 Yes, dogs can eat apples safely — as long as the core and seeds are removed.
 Apples are packed with Vitamin C and A. They are a good fiber source for all breeds of dogs, and they are low in fat and protein.
 Apples are also a perfect snack for older dogs.
-Apples are packed with potassium, calcium, zinc, protein and vitamins B6 and B12.
+Apples are packed with potassium, calcium, zinc, protein, and vitamins B6 and B12.
 Vitamin B6 in apples produces neurohormones like norepinephrine, which plays an essential role in causing a good mood in dogs.

-While apples are favorite treats for many dogs, it is best not to give a dog an apple treat too close to bedtime because the high sugar content boosts energy, which can keep dog and owner with too little sleep.
+While apples are favorite treats for many dogs, it is best not to give a dog an apple treat too close to bedtime because the high sugar content boosts energy, which can keep the dog and owner with too little sleep.
 It is a better idea to start a dog’s day with an apple treat.
 Toy and small breeds like Chihuahuas and Pekingese should not eat more than one slice of an apple per day, chopped in pieces or grated.
 Medium-sized dogs such as Siberian Huskies and Dalmatians can eat two or three slices of apples per day, and large or giant dog breeds like Anatolia Shepherds and Great Danes can have half of a medium-sized apple per day.

 Some parts, however, are harmful, and excessive consumption can result in bad health.
 Apple cores are tough to chew and could pose choking hazards or cause blockages in the dogs’ intestines.
 Remove the seeds before giving apples to dogs, the seeds contain trace amounts of cyanide, which is toxic for dogs.